abhisheksaxenamit/Abhishek_Coding_Test/README.md

   - Here Input.txt contains all the urls that need to be verified.
   - cd BBC_Coding_Test
   - execute: python __init__.py
-  - Json files are created in the ../output/ folder
+  - Json files are created in the BBC_Coding_Test/output/ folder
       - for each url Url_<i>.json
       - summary.json has all the status code analysis.
-  - logs for error are created in the ../logs/logs_error.txt
+  - logs for error are created in the BBC_Coding_Test/logs/logs_error.txt

-To check the unit test case inside BBC_Coding_test:
+To check the unit test case inside BBC_Coding_Test/BBC_Coding_test/:
   - execute: python test_pro.py
   - the input for all invalid urls are taken from invalid_urls.txt
-  - unit_test_result are created in the ../logs/unit_test_results.txt.
+  - unit_test_result are created in the BBC_Coding_Test/logs/unit_test_results.txt.
-  - logs for unit testing are created in ../logs/logs_testing.txt
+  - logs for unit testing are created in BBC_Coding_Test/logs/logs_testing.txt